How to Fix Black Line on Computer Screen: Causes & Solutions

 Conclusion

-A black line on your laptop screen can be caused by a variety of issues, from hardware problems to software conflicts.
+A black line on laptop screen can be caused by a variety of issues, from hardware problems to software conflicts.
 By following the troubleshooting steps outlined in this article, you can narrow down the root cause and find the right solution.
 Whether you need to replace a faulty screen, update your graphics drivers, or adjust your display settings, you'll be able to get your laptop screen back to normal in no time.

 FAQs